Rafaellinos/learning_react/Complete-React-Developer-in-2022/notes.md

 # SPA - React
 - NonSPA - multiple request for each JS/CSS/HTML file.
     * Ex: change the path for /info and the page will ask the server for the files for that page.
-    * Each time the browser requests the server it took time to get the response wich mean lower performance
+    * Each time the browser requests the server it took time to get the response which means lower performance

 # lifecicle of app